fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's upkeep, return to its owner's hand each creature they controls with power greater than the number of cards in their hand.
+At the beginning of each player's upkeep, return to its owner's hand each creature that player controls with power greater than the number of cards in their hand.

 Noggin Whack 2BB
 ---------------